ram02z/alinet/README.md

 npm run dev
 ```

-### Command Line Interface
+### Command Line Interface (CLI)

-This will generate all questions and the filtered video clips.
-Used for our human evaluation.
+The CLI will generate all questions and the filtered video clips (used for our human evaluation).

 ```sh
 python cli.py \